 Why “stranger danger” is not working and how to teach your child safety instead

 Why is the concept of ‘stranger danger’ (or “tricky people”) not working for teaching kids safety?

-- “Who is this?” – he asked pointing at the person hiding behind a tree and holding candy.
+- “Who is this?” – my 4-year-old asked, pointing at the person hiding behind a tree and holding candy.

 - “Eh… a bad guy?” – I suggested.

-“Don’t talk to strangers” is an old-school rule sending confusing messages about safety to your child.
+“Don’t talk to strangers” is an old-school rule sending confusing messages to your child.

 Keep in mind that most products for teaching kids safety are outdated.

 Why most kids do not understand the concept of "stranger danger"

-You confuse your kids when you tell them:
+Your kids are confused when you tell them: